wycre/cohost-blogger/README.md

 # cohost-blogger

-A self-hostable front-end for [Cohost](https://cohost.org/) mimicing a CMS.
+A self-hostable front-end for [Cohost](https://cohost.org/) mimicking a CMS.

 ## What?

 CMSes are stupid to host, stupid to make and stupid to find.
 Why bother?
 We have a perfectly fine Cohost.
 Let's use that!

 This site, pointed at a Cohost user and tag, will find every post under that tag and display it in a nice way, including the comments and proper rendering of the contents themselves.

 ## How?